swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

     wc Bert/* gerdal/*4* | tail -n 1

 This will print only the total number of lines, words, and characters across all of these files.
 What is happening here?
-Well, `tail`, like many command line programs will read from the *standard input* when it is not given any files to operate on.
-In this case, it will just sit there waiting for input.
-That input can come from the user's keyboard, from a file, *or from another program* via the pipe.
-Try this:

-    tail -n 2

-Notice that your cursor just sits there blinking.
-Tail is waiting for data to come in.
-Now type:

-    French
-    fries
-    are
-    good

-then <kbd>CONTROL</kbd>+<kbd>d</kbd>.
-You should see the lines:

-    are
-    good

-printed back at you.
-The <kbd>CONTROL</kbd>+<kbd>d</kbd> keyboard shortcut inserts an *end-of-file* character.
-It is sort of the standard way of telling the program "I'm done entering data".

-The `|` character feeds output from the first program (to the left of the `|`) as input to the second program on the right.
+Well, the `|` character feeds output from the first program (to the left of the `|`) as input to the second program on the right.
 Therefor, you can string all sorts of commands together using the pipe.